 So all in all, if you avoid the mistakes I made, this is a really nice grill.
 It makes a mean steak, awesome deep fried turkey without the oil, and is perfect for plank grilling.
 If you can avoid putting sugars or liquids on birds before putting them inside the chamber, like I did, you will be fine.
 Oh, and make sure that grill grate is good and seasoned before you hit it with a nice steak.

 My concerns for this are pretty minor.
-Considering the low cost (reduced to $129 at Lowe’s), and its versatility, I’m finding myself using this thing more and more.
+Considering the low cost and its versatility, I’m finding myself using this thing more and more.
 I made some excellent pulled pork on it.
 Since I started writing this review, I did Rendezvous ribs on it again for Dad over the weekend as well as tried to do the Rendezvous method on my charcoal grill.
 The ribs from the BESRG were amazing.
 The ones from the charcoal grill weren’t so good.
 It’s VERY difficult to maintain a constant temp of 300-350 on a charcoal grill.
 I had temps from 200-400 throughout the process and tons of flareups causing the ribs to be tough.

 As always, if you have any questions about the Big Easy, Smoker Roaster Grill, simply leave a comment below or shoot me an email.